l2dy-forks/claude-history/README.md

-      --no-tools  Hide tool calls from the conversation output --show-dir  Print the conversation directory path and exit --last      Show the last messages in the fuzzy finder preview -h, --help      Print help
+      --no-tools  Hide tool calls from the conversation output --show-dir  Print the conversation directory path and exit --last      Show the last messages in the fuzzy finder preview --resume    Resume the selected conversation in Claude Code -h, --help      Print help
 ```